KevinBatdorf/wavy-divider/readme.txt

 == Screenshots ==

 1. Separate content with wavy dividers
-2. Add gradients in combination with group blocks
+1. Add gradients in combination with group blocks
-3. Control height, point count, smoothness, and more.
-3. Set 1 peak to create a single smooth curve
+1. Set 1 peak to create a single smooth curve

 == Changelog ==